Skip to Content

 Crocus Bulbs: Ideal Conditions, Design Ideas & Companions

-Crocuses are among the first plants to blossom in the garden.
-While each bulb yields only one flower, planting them in clusters can bring vibrant hues to your landscape.
+Crocuses are among the first plants to blossom in a garden.
+While each bulb only yields one flower, clustering them can enhance the vibrant hues in your garden.

 The flowers come in different vibrant colors and stay in bloom for up to 3 weeks.